Fernando182/JavaScript/Daily_Coding/README.md

 13
 12

-Upgrade to premium and get in-depth solutions to every problem.
-Since you were referred by one of our affiliates, you'll get a 10% discount on checkout!
-If you liked this problem, feel free to forward it along so they can subscribe here!
-As always, shoot us an email if there's anything we can help with!

-Problem #66
+## Problem #66
-Good morning!
-Here's your coding interview problem for today.
-This problem was asked by Square.
 Assume you have access to a function toss_biased() which returns 0 or 1 with a probability that's not 50-50 (but also not 0-100 or 100-0).
 You do not know the bias of the coin.

 Write a function to simulate an unbiased coin toss.
-Upgrade to premium and get in-depth solutions to every problem.
-Since you were referred by one of our affiliates, you'll get a 10% discount on checkout!
-If you liked this problem, feel free to forward it along so they can subscribe here!
-As always, shoot us an email if there's anything we can help with!

-Problem #67
+## Problem #67
-Good morning!
-Here's your coding interview problem for today.
-This problem was asked by Google.
 Implement an LFU (Least Frequently Used) cache.
-It should be able to be initialized with a cache size n, and contain the following methods: set(key, value): sets key to value.
+It should be able to be initialized with a cache size n, and contain the following methods:

+set(key, value): sets key to value.
 If there are already n items in the cache and we are adding a new item, then it should also remove the least frequently used item.
-If there is a tie, then the least recently used key should be removed. get(key): gets the value at key.
+If there is a tie, then the least recently used key should be removed.

+get(key): gets the value at key.
 If no such key exists, return null.
 Each operation should run in O(1) time.
-Upgrade to premium and get in-depth solutions to every problem.
-Since you were referred by one of our affiliates, you'll get a 10% discount on checkout!
-If you liked this problem, feel free to forward it along so they can subscribe here!
-As always, shoot us an email if there's anything we can help with!

-Problem #68
+## Problem #68
-Good morning!
-Here's your coding interview problem for today.
-This problem was asked by Google.
 On our special chessboard, two bishops attack each other if they share the same diagonal.
 This includes bishops that have another bishop located between them, i.e. bishops can attack through pieces.

 You are given N bishops, represented as (row, column) tuples on a M by M chessboard.
 Write a function to count the number of pairs of bishops that attack each other.
 The ordering of the pair doesn't matter: (1, 2) is considered the same as (2, 1).

     For example, given M = 5 and the list of bishops:
     (0, 0)
     (1, 2)
     (2, 2)
     (4, 0)

     The board would look like this:
     [b 0 0 0 0]
     [0 0 b 0 0]
     [0 0 b 0 0]
     [0 0 0 0 0]
     [b 0 0 0 0]

 You should return 2, since bishops 1 and 3 attack each other, as well as bishops 3 and 4.
-Upgrade to premium and get in-depth solutions to every problem.
-Since you were referred by one of our affiliates, you'll get a 10% discount on checkout!
-If you liked this problem, feel free to forward it along so they can subscribe here!
-As always, shoot us an email if there's anything we can help with!

-Problem #69
+## Problem #69
-Good morning!
-Here's your coding interview problem for today.
-This problem was asked by Facebook.
 Given a list of integers, return the largest product that can be made by multiplying any three integers.

 For example, if the list is [-10, -10, 5, 2], we should return 500, since that's -10 * -10 * 5.

 You can assume the list has at least three integers.
-Upgrade to premium and get in-depth solutions to every problem.
-Since you were referred by one of our affiliates, you'll get a 10% discount on checkout!
-If you liked this problem, feel free to forward it along so they can subscribe here!
-As always, shoot us an email if there's anything we can help with!

-Problem #70
+## Problem #70
-Good morning!
-Here's your coding interview problem for today.
-This problem was asked by Microsoft.
 A number is considered perfect if its digits sum up to exactly 10.

 Given a positive integer n, return the n-th perfect number.

 For example, given 1, you should return 19.
 Given 2, you should return 28.
-Upgrade to premium and get in-depth solutions to every problem.
-Since you were referred by one of our affiliates, you'll get a 10% discount on checkout!
-If you liked this problem, feel free to forward it along so they can subscribe here!
-As always, shoot us an email if there's anything we can help with!

-Problem #71
+## Problem #71
-Good morning!
-Here's your coding interview problem for today.
-This problem was asked by Two Sigma.
 Using a function rand7() that returns an integer from 1 to 7 (inclusive) with uniform probability, implement a function rand5() that returns an integer from 1 to 5 (inclusive).
-Upgrade to premium and get in-depth solutions to every problem.
-Since you were referred by one of our affiliates, you'll get a 10% discount on checkout!
-If you liked this problem, feel free to forward it along so they can subscribe here!
-As always, shoot us an email if there's anything we can help with!

-Problem #72
+## Problem #72
-Good morning!
-Here's your coding interview problem for today.
-This problem was asked by Google.
 In a directed graph, each node is assigned an uppercase letter.
 We define a path's value as the number of most frequently-occurring letter along that path.

 For example, if a path in the graph goes through "ABACA", the value of the path is 3, since there are 3 occurrences of 'A' on the path.

 Given a graph with n nodes and m directed edges, return the largest value path of the graph.
 If the largest value is infinite, then return null.

 The graph is represented with a string and an edge list.
 The i-th character represents the uppercase letter of the i-th node.
 Each tuple in the edge list (i, j) means there is a directed edge from the i-th node to the j-th node.
 Self-edges are possible, as well as multi-edges.

 For example, the following input graph:
 ABACA

 [(0, 1),
  (0, 2),